Alejogb1/job-board/blog-data/why-is-nodejs-setting-cookies-not-being-sent-to-a-firebase-frontend-react-app.md

 id: "why-is-nodejs-setting-cookies-not-being-sent-to-a-firebase-frontend-react-app"
 ---

-alright, let's talk about why your nodejs backend isn't playing nice with your react firebase frontend when it comes to cookies. it's a classic headache, and i've definitely been there more times than i'd care to count.
+, let's talk about why your nodejs backend isn't playing nice with your react firebase frontend when it comes to cookies. it's a classic headache, and i've definitely been there more times than i'd care to count.

 so, you're sending cookies from your nodejs server, expecting your react app running in firebase hosting to happily accept them, but nothing’s happening, the client side doesn't seem to receive it. sounds familiar, the first time i encountered this, i swear i aged about five years in the space of a single afternoon. i had a similar setup back then, nodejs for the api, angular for the front end, and it was hosted, i thought everything should work out of the box, or so the tutorials said. let me walk you through some of the common pitfalls and how i eventually managed to solve them.